 Can You Sue Someone For Lying About A Car Accident?

-Your lawyer will review the facts and circumstances of the accident, speak to witnesses, analyze photographs and medical records, and review the police report.
+Your lawyer will review the facts and circumstances of the accident.
+They will speak to witnesses, analyze photographs and medical records, and review the police report.
 They will evaluate the liability of all parties involved in the accident.
 If they determine that the other driver was at fault for the accident, regardless of their false testimony, they will likely first file a claim with that driver’s insurance provider.

 Upon receipt of your claim, the insurance company will investigate the accident separately.
 They may require a statement from you and the other drivers involved.
 Even if the alleged negligent driver is lying about the accident, the evidence collected by the insurance company – including the demand letter provided by your attorney and outlining your case – may demonstrate that the driver was at fault for the accident and your injuries.
 However, if the insurance company fails to find fault with its insured driver and denies your claim, you can file a lawsuit against the driver.